-My old school raku forms reflect interests in archaelogy and paleontology.
-The timeless nature of my ceramics has been allowed to follow an evolution of its own path.
-I’ve exhibited and sold my work at quality art fairs throughout the U.S. since the 1980s.
+My old school raku forms reflect interests in archaeology and paleontology.
+The timeless nature of my ceramics has followed an evolution of its own.
+I’ve exhibited and sold my work at quality art fairs throughout the US since the 1980s.

-Contemporary “American” RAKU-Wheelthrown & handbuilt clay vessels & tiles.
+Contemporary “American” RAKU-Wheel thrown & hand built clay vessels & tiles.
 Pieces are burnished & carved then carefully glazed using techniques such as hand brushing, airbrushing, & pouring methods.
 Husband/wife collaboration.
-Copper wire embellishment on each piece.